 In Part I of this report the current conditions and trends are presented and discussed.
 A demographic profile is provided with specific data on population size, age and educational attainment, housing occupancy rate and median value.
 A snapshot of the health of the local economy follows with specific data on the local labor force and unemployment rates; and median household income including poverty levels.
 Finally, the towns and county fiscal health is reviewed with attention focused on the existing tax base, recent budgets (including revenues, expenditures and indebtedness) along with land use trends and current assessed property values.
 Part II of this report presents the analysis of the potential positive and negative socioeconomic impacts from the Project.
 The economic impacts are presented through use of the economic input-output Jobs and Economic Development Impact (JEDI) model.
 This model was created by MRG & Associates, under contract with the National Renewable Energy Laboratory and is an industry standard for impact investigation.
 In Part III the mitigation measures for each identified potential adverse impact on the socioeconomic aspects of the communities are discussed.
 Potential measures intended to either eliminate or reduce the potential adverse impact are presented.

-PART I: SOCIOECONOMIC PROFILE OF COMMUNITIES WITHIN PROJECT AREA
+PART I: SOCIOECONOMIC PROFILE OF COMMUNITIES WITHIN STUDY AREA

 Demographic and Housing Characteristics

-In this section the local population, housing and labor force characteristics and trends are reviewed at three comparative levels: 1) the Project Area, including the Towns of Arkwright, Charlotte, Cherry Creek and Stockton; 2) the County of Cassadaga, and, where appropriate, 3) the State of New York.
+In this section the local population, housing and labor force characteristics and trends are reviewed at three comparative levels: 1) the Study Area, including the Towns of Arkwright, Charlotte, Cherry Creek and Stockton; 2) the County of Chautauqua, and, where appropriate, 3) the State of New York.
 This includes past, current and estimated statistics.
 The most recent Decennial Census conducted by the U.S. Census Bureau was in 2010.
 For data not collected during the 2010 Decennial Census, the figures used are estimates based on the Census Bureau’s American Community Survey, which apply to all years between 2010 and 2014.
 For the purposes of this report, these estimates will be referred to as estimates for 2014

 Population and Housing Trends